 Renaming and deleting pipelines

-Add new pipelines
+Adding new pipelines

-As your team makes workflow changes, ZenHub makes it easy to focus on kaizen and keep your workflow flexible.
+As your team makes workflow changes, Zenhub makes it easy to focus on kaizen and keep your workflow flexible.
 Scroll to the far right of your Board to add a new pipeline.

 You can move the pipelines on your Board by using drag and drop to ensure the order of the pipelines accurately reflects your workflow: